JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 Was a bit pissed about him interpreting my “V for Victory” salute as meaning “Two for Second Place” but who cared.
 The contest was over and I was notable for my achievement.

 The Atari guy asked us for a mailing address and phone number so they could send me a *Centipede* cartridge in the mail.
-While I had to wait about 4-6 weeks to get the cartridge, I automatically got a dark green *Centipede* t-shirt that day just for participating as well as a copy of Kraftwerk’s “Computer World” on LP as well.
+While I had to wait about 4 to 6 weeks to get the cartridge, I automatically got a dark green *Centipede* t-shirt that day just for participating as well as a copy of Kraftwerk’s “Computer World” on LP as well.
 He also passed along his business card as part of the whole package as well; technically this was the first time anyone gave me their business card so I was proud of that in my own way.

 Just as we finished up and planned to head home, some people dressed as Pac-Man and a red ghost showed up to be a part of a small promotional “parade” that was going to wind it’s way through the store.
 In my delusional enthusiasm at my winning second place at the competition I thought the parade was for us kids and we could march along with them.